-To take the Oral Qualifying Exam, students must follow the checklist and adhere to the deadlines shown in section F on the next page.
+To take the Oral Qualifying Exam, students must follow the checklist and adhere to the deadlines detailed in the following text.

 The student must pass this exam in no more than two attempts.
-The normative time for taking the Oral

-Qualifying Exam is by the end of the second year.
+The normative time for taking the Oral Qualifying Exam is by the end of the second year.